Clean Energy & Sustainability

 HVRC’s Landfill Biofilters Project aims to reduce methane emissions at 14 closed municipal landfills in the Mid-Hudson region through the installation of biofilters.
 The project also includes an optional solar and battery storage feasibility study component, as well as pollinator plantings.
 Biofilters provide a natural and cost-effective method for mitigating methane emissions from landfills.
 In addition to reducing greenhouse gas emissions, they help improve air quality and contribute to overall waste management sustainability.

-See HVRC’s Landfill Biofilters Project Page for more information, or email Mary Lambert.
+See HVRC’s Landfill Biofilters Project Page for more information.

 Mid-Hudson CEDS Climate, Sustainability, Clean Energy Companion Document